adnanrimedzo/tictactoe/ReadMe.md

 ## Usage
-There are three choses;

- 1. Players enter the cell number like as "3,4"
+Players enter the cell number like as "3,4"

 ## Structure

-1. There are three abstract components;
+There are three abstract components;

    -- Game, Player, Board